 9) Can I get a permit at the last minute - on the day I want to ride?

 DCR will not withhold permit reservations for last minute riders.
-However, if permits are still available, we will do our best to accommodate walk-ins.
+However, if permits are still available, we will do our best to accommodate last minute riders.
 We recommend calling (413) 358-2172 before leaving home or arriving, to see if permits are still available.

 10) Can I make reservations for other members of my party?